State Laws Addressing Radon, Mold and Secondhand Smoke

 Radon is a naturally-occurring, radioactive gas produced by the breakdown of uranium in soil, rock, and water.
 Indoor exposure to radon is the second leading cause of lung cancer in the United States and the leading cause of lung cancer among non-smokers.
 According to the U.S. EPA, indoor radon exposure is responsible for about 21,000 lung cancer deaths in the U.S. each year, with nearly 3,000 deaths among people who have never smoked.

 The concentration of radon in indoor air is affected by the way homes are constructed.
 EPA has established a radon “action level” of 4 picoCuries/liter (pCi/L)—the level at which a building owner should take action to reduce radon in the indoor air.
 However, because there is no known safe level of exposure to radon, EPA also recommends that people consider fixing their home when radon levels are between 2 pCi/L and 4 pCi/L. Elevated indoor radon levels can exist in all parts of the U.S., and the only way to know the radon level in a particular home is to test the home for radon.
 If testing reveals elevated levels, there are well established, cost-effective methods for installing radon reduction systems.
 See http://epa.gov/radon/pubs/consguid.html, http://www.epa.gov/radon/pubs/mitstds.html.

 State Laws.
 While general habitability and good repair provisions found in housing codes and landlord-tenant laws are potentially relevant to situations where tenants are exposed to elevated radon levels, they may not provide a strong foundation for effective public enforcement or private (tenant) legal action to reduce elevated radon levels.
-Two states have laws that address the subject of radon in rental housing directly, though neither provides a strong model for state legislation.
+A few states have laws that address the subject of radon in rental housing directly, though they are not necessarily strong models for state legislation.
 The state of Maine requires landlords to test for and disclose radon levels in their properties.
 In Illinois, the law requires landlords to disclose known elevated radon levels.
 Florida law requires that all rental agreements include a notification regarding the health risks of radon.